Tekken (2009 film): Production

 Talks about making Tekken into a movie have been underway since June 2002 with Namco Bandai Games stating production would start in 2003.
 The film was meant to be released in 2005.
 It was reported that the production company, Crystal Sky Pictures, had acquired the film rights for $60 million.
 After several years of hiatus, the project resurfaced after a teaser poster appeared on the web in October 2008.
 This was mostly due to the global success of Lara Croft: Tomb Raider as well as the long-lasting popularity of the Tekken franchise.
 Originally, Charles Stone III was going to be film's director who teased in 2004 it would different from other adaptations like Mortal Kombat or Tomb Raider; He claimed the narrative would heavily focus on the characters to provoke a more dramatic style.
 He aimed to get famous actors like Jackie Chan and Jet Li believing the budget would be enough to get such skilled actors.
 The production of the movie was set to start during 2005.
 However, the project saw a major change in staff members.
-Stone was investigating K-1 in during the making of the movie while taking notes from Enter the Dragon (1973) with the objective of the making the final product both accessible and realistic.
+Stone was investigating K-1 during the making of the movie while taking notes from Enter the Dragon (1973) with the objective of the making the final product both accessible and realistic.
 In 2007, Dwight H. Little signed to become the film's new director.

-The film originated from the next director's experience with martial arts-based films including Marked for Death (1990) and Rapid Fire (1992); Dwight H. Little was called by the producer to direct another martial art movie, Tekken, which he had only knowledge due to his two children being gamers of the fighting game franchise.
+The film originated from the next director's experience with martial arts-based films including Marked for Death (1990) and Rapid Fire (1992); Dwight H. Little was called by the producer to direct another martial arts movie, Tekken, a franchise he was only familiar with due to his two children having played the games.
 Little requested help from writer Alan B. McElroy, who had done Halloween 4: The Return of Michael Myers and Rapid Fire while doing research for the movie.
-The director and writer agreed to remove the supernatural elements from the film, most notably Jin Kazama's devil mutation as well as the campy elements from the franchise, the animal fighter, once the film was being created.
+The director and writer agreed to remove the supernatural elements from the game for the film, most notably Jin Kazama's devil mutation as well as campy elements from the franchise, including animal fighters.
 They wanted to focus more on the sports-like story like Rocky which is associated with family bonds as well as multiple cultures.
-The characters used in the narrative were chosen since they came across as the most realistic ones in contrast to the supernatural Devil Jin which they felt was more fitting for a more anime film.
+The characters used in the narrative were chosen since they came across as the most realistic ones in contrast to the supernatural Devil Jin, whom they felt was more fitting for an anime film.
 Luke Goss said that the team intended to make the film R rated.